NREL/OpenStudio-R-Packages/README.md

 ## Questions?

-Please contact @bball, @nllong or @rhorsey with any question regarding this project.
+Please contact @bball or @nllong with any question regarding this project.
 Thanks for you interest!